jpreecedev/photonow/README.md

 - Full end-to-end SSL (we're using Cloudflare for SSL at the minute).
 This would allow us to have secure cookies.
 - Fully automated deployment with PM2
 - Allow OAuth login using Google and/or Facebook

+## How to set up and use.

+This code should be straightforward to download and use, thanks to the power and simplicity of Next.js.

+- Clone the repo
+- Run `npm install` to install package dependencies
+- Rename `.env-example` to `.env` and populate the placeholder variables with your own values (should be fairly self-explanatory)
+- Then run `npm run dev` to spin up the development server and navigate to `http://localhost:3000` in your browser.
+- To upload images to your collection, first create an account (`http://localhost:3000/register`) and you will be redirected to an upload screen.
+Use the upload screen to upload images directly to your AWS Face Rekognition collection.

+If you find any particular pain-points during the setup process, please open an issue.

 ## Future development